hp6000x/backup.sh/README.md

 Finally, script can now update itself if the version hosted at github changes.
 Call it with update command to do so.

+v1.0

+A big mess of ifs and thens.
+Conceived of and written over a couple of days, tweaked over a couple of months.